SpicyRicecaker/no-more-edge-rs/README.md

 # no-more-edge-rs

 Replaces calls to microsoft edge with calls to your default browser on windows.
-Inspired by the c# project [NoMoreEdge](https://github.com/HarshalKudale/NoMoreEdge).
+Inspired by the C# project [NoMoreEdge](https://github.com/HarshalKudale/NoMoreEdge).

 ## Installation

-Simply downlaod and run the `.msi` installer in releases.
+Simply download and run the `.msi` installer in releases.

 ### Uninstallation